woodun/woodun.github.io/index.md

 </div>
 <div class="box2">
 <br>
-Haonan is currently a Ph.D. candidacy at the Computer Science Department of College of William and Mary.
-He received his BS degree of Computer Science at East China University of Science and Technology.
-He received his MS degree of Computer Science at College of William and Mary.
+Haonan is currently a Ph.D. candidacy at the <a href="http://www.wm.edu/as/computerscience/?svr=web">Computer Science Department</a> of <a href="http://www.wm.edu/">College of William and Mary</a>.
+He received his BS degree of Computer Science at <a href="http://www.ecust.edu.cn/_t41/main.htm">East China University of Science and Technology</a>.
+He received his MS degree of Computer Science at <a href="http://www.wm.edu/">College of William and Mary</a>.
 His research direction is GPU Architecture.
 His Ph.D. advisor is <a href="http://adwaitjog.github.io/index.html/">Adwait Jog</a>.
 </div>
 </div>
 <br>